 - User Experience: Assess the product's usability, user interface, and overall user experience to ensure it is intuitive and easy to use.

-How to choose a SaaS product?
+How do you choose a SaaS product?

 Choosing a SaaS product involves a few steps: